-The ground floor structure appeared to be solid concrete to the kitchen and conservatory, which was fairly level and undisturbed.

-The floor structure is timber with floor boarding supported by suspended timber joists.
+The ground floor structure appeared to be solid concrete.
+The first floor structure is timber with floor boarding supported by suspended timber joists.

 Whilst every effort is made to check the floors, there are limitations to this survey as we are not at liberty or insured to remove furniture and floor coverings; and we are therefore unable to report that any such part of the floors are free from defect.